W427697/Discord-/docs/api/cli-options.md

 <Callout variant="info" icon="💡">

 If you're using npm instead of yarn to publish Storybook, the commands work slightly different.
-For example, <code>npm run storybook build -- -o ./path/to/build</code>.
+For example, `npm run storybook build -- -o ./path/to/build`.

 </Callout>